spatialthoughts/qgis-tutorials/source/docs/3/processing_algorithms_pyqgis.rst

   .. image:: /static/3/processing_algorithms_pyqgis/images/5.png
      :align: center

 6. The algorithm to sample a raster layer using vector polygons is known as ``Zonal statistics``.
 Search for the algorithm in the :guilabel:`Processing Toolbox`.
 Select the algorithm and hover your mouse over it.
-You will see a tooltip with the text *Algorithm ID: 'native:zonalstatistics'*.
+You will see a tooltip with the text *Algorithm ID: 'native:zonalstatisticsfb'*.
 Note this id which will be needed  to call this algorithm via the Python API.
 Double-click the ``Zonal Statistics`` algorithm to launch it.

   .. image:: /static/3/processing_algorithms_pyqgis/images/6.png
      :align: center